Customer Due Diligence Checklist by Industry Sector

 CDD requirements by sector

-The MLR 2017 defines the regulated sectors.
+The AML/CTF Act defines reporting entities that provide designated services.
 Each faces distinct risks that shape the scope and depth of due diligence.
-The table below provides a comparative matrix of requirements across UK-regulated sectors.
+The table below provides a comparative matrix of requirements across Australian regulated sectors.

 | Sector | Supervisor | Default level | Documents required | Sector-specific considerations |